ShixiangWang/sigminer/README.md

 ## :paperclip: Citation

-If you use **sigminer** in academic field, please cite one of the following papers.
+If you use **sigminer** in academic field, please at least cite one of the following papers.

 ------------------------------------------------------------------------